North Korea national badminton team

-The North Korea national badminton team (조선민주주의인민공화국의 배드민턴 국가대표팀) represents North Korea in international badminton team competitions.
+The North Korea national badminton team represents North Korea in international badminton team competitions.
 The team has participated once in the Sudirman Cup, which was in 1991.
 The team was ranked 31st in the leaderboards.
 The North Korean team made a rare public appearance after a long hiatus in competing when they participated in the 2019 Military World Games badminton team event in Wuhan, China.
 They have never medaled in any badminton tournament.

 History

 It is unknown when the national badminton team of North Korea was established.
 The national team soon became affiliated with the Olympic Committee of the Democratic People's Republic of Korea and was eligible to compete in international tournaments.
 North Korea has not competed in many team tournaments in the international stage.
 The national team made a few appearances in international team tournaments and have achieved decent results in the 1990s.

 Men's team

 The North Korean men's team made their international debut when the team competed in the 1974 Asian Games.
 They were eliminated in the first round.
 In 1990, the team competed in the qualifiers for the 1990 Thomas Cup.
 The team finished on the bottom of their group, losing 5–0 to Iceland, 4–1 to Belgium.
 The team almost beat France but lost 3–2.
 The team later competed in the 1990 Asian Games in September 1990.
 The team had a bye in the first round and entered the quarter-finals.
 The team failed to advance further after losing to Malaysia 5–0 in quarter-finals.
 In 1993, the team competed in the 1993 East Asian Games men's team event and lost the quarter-finals to China.

 After 26 years, the men's team made another appearance in the 2019 Military World Games men's team event.
 The team lost 5–0 to China, South Korea and Thailand in the group but won 3–2 against France to achieve fourth place in the event.